axelpale/affineplane/docs/API.md

 <a name="affineplanevector2almostEqual"></a>
 ### affineplane.vector2.almostEqual(v, w, epsilon)

-Test if two vectors v,w are almost equal by the margin of epsilon.
+Test if two vectors v and w are almost equal by the margin of epsilon.

 <p style="display: inline">Parameters:</p>